-Within St Martin's CE (Aided) Primary School, the Headteacher, Mrs Bartlett, is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the headteacher aware.
+Within name school, the headteacher, Mrs Bartlett, is the senior manager and responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should make the headteacher aware.

-If your concern is about the headteacher, you should raise this with the Chair of Governors through the school office.
+If your concern is about the headteacher, you should raise this with the Chair of Governors by email.